 Before I start describing this traditional Moroccan food, just a small comment:

-“I’m writing this post at 7pm, I already had a big mug of coffee and cookies.
+“I’m writing this post at 7 pm, I already had a big mug of coffee and cookies.
 However, because I´m thinking of Moroccan couscous my mouth is already watering… Damn… I love that dish so much!!
-I never eat such a delicious, full of flavour couscous.”
+I never eat such a delicious, full of flavor couscous.”
 Said that, let’s go back to the post.

 Probably you already tried couscous, so you know that it is made of semolina (granules of durum wheat).
 You cook it with hot water and steam.
 Super easy, super fast and in Morocco super fluffy and delicious!